vpenando/vpenando.github.io/articles/en/pattern_matching.md

   | _   -> None (* Unsupported *)
   ;;

-let applyOperatorToBools op val1 val2 =
+let evalBoolOperation op val1 val2 =
   match op with
   | Or  -> Some (val1 || val2)
   | And -> Some (val1 && val2)